-Available fully online with select blended courses, this ten-course (30 credit) program is designed to accommodate the schedule of a busy, working nurse.
+Available fully online with select blended courses, this nine-course (30 credit) program is designed to accommodate the schedule of a busy, working nurse.
 It offers you the opportunity to maximize your existing nursing expertise, apply what you learn on-the-job, and connect your studies to your professional goals, empowering you to make a difference as an innovative nursing leader.

 Degree Program Details

 An overview of what we offer, what you’ll learn, and how to get started.

 - Translating and Integrating Research into Nursing Practice